SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Discussion

 \subsection{Small-scale radiation field structure}

 As discussed in the previous section, this version of \sigame fragments the gas density on scales smaller than the \skirt cell sizes (typically larger than $\sim15$\,pc), thereby allowing for clumps of higher densities on scales not resolved by the parent simulation.
 In a similar manner, we could also expect the radiation field to be fragmented such that the mass-weighted FUV flux distribution on parsec scales can differ substantially from the overall cell mean flux value and allow for parsec-size features such as \hii regions or shielded, dense, molecular cores.
-Judging from the overall agreement between simulated and observed lines, we speculate that most of the FIR lines considered here arise from structures of larger extent where parsec resolution in radiation is not necessary, with the exception of \oi, which is heavily overestimated.
+Judging from the overall agreement between simulated and observed lines, we speculate that most of the FIR lines considered here arise from structures of larger extent where parsec resolution in radiation is not necessary, with the exception of \oi, which is overestimated.
+The continued overestimation of the \oi and CO(3-2) line emission by our default run (see Fig.\,\ref{fig:std}) suggests that a more careful treatment of the sub-grid attenuation and/or other features remains missing, however.
+A proper treatment of the flux distribution on these scales would require considerations about the properties of natal clouds around young stars, as demonstrated with the one-dimensional stellar feedback model \ncode{warpfield} \citep{Rahner2017}.
+In addition, \cii and \oiii remain slightly overestimated, both of which originate mainly in the atomic ISM phase in our model, hinting at an overestimation of atomic gas mass versus ionized gas mass in our gas fragmentation scheme.